 No doubt the patents of both companies are “essential” enough to be brought to litigation, but we are curious about the actual quality of the patents-in-suit.
 Will they withstand trial and invalidity challenges?

 In this first installment of the two-part article, we will go over the events in the dispute and conduct a patent analysis of the patents-in-suit to examine their quality.
-Then, we will look at Ericsson’s 5G standard essential patent portfolio compared to the global market and Apple’s portfolio in our second installment.

 If you want to skip the brief, click on each section below to get insights on the patents-in-suit!